Alzpeta/publications-api/README.md

 * Record FSM state management for approvement processes
 * Record references tracking
 * Harvesting of article metadata from DOI
+* OARepo Communities for managing permissions on record collections

 ## Documentation